rasmusfaber-ai/Diabetic-Retinopathy-Detection/README.md

 - Explore and visualize the dataset and class distribution.
 - Build a TensorFlow/Keras pipeline for training and evaluation.
-- Handle class imbalance and assess model performance on all classes.[file:56]
+- Handle class imbalance and assess model performance on all classes.

 ## Dataset